Kumar still untraceable, special CBI team returns to Delhi | Devdiscourse

 "The team that had come here for a few days returned yesterday," a senior CBI official told PTI.
-The Calcutta High Court had earlier this month withdrawn the protection granted to Kumar, who is currently the Additional Director General-Crime Investigation Department, from any coercive action by the probe agency.
+The Calcutta High Court had earlier this month withdrew the protection granted to Kumar, who is currently the Additional Director General-Crime Investigation Department, from any coercive action by the investigating agency.

 The senior IPS officer, accused of tampering with crucial evidence in the Saradha chit fund case, had moved multiple courts over the past two weeks seeking anticipatory bail, but failed to get any reprieve.
 Last week, he moved the Calcutta High Court, which is currently hearing his pre-arrest bail plea.